 Ans: When you like a page, first of all, the page owner will get a notification that someone has liked your page.
-When you liked a page, the number of page likes and follows both increased by 1 because if you likes the page you will automatically follow the page.
-Then you will start getting posts of the page on your news feed.
-The more you interact with the pages or page post, the sooner you will get page updates info.
-If you stop interacting with the page, you may not get a post of the page on your newsfeed or may get later on this is based on the Facebook algorithm.
+When you liked a page, the number of page likes and follows both increase by 1 because if you like the page you will automatically follow the page.
+Then you will start getting posts on the page on your news feed.
+The more you interact with the pages or page posts, the sooner you will get page updated info.
+If you stop interacting with the page, you may not get a post of the page on your newsfeed or may get it later on this is based on the Facebook algorithm.

 Ans: You can get more likes and followers on your Facebook page by doing the following things.

 - Advertising on Facebook and Posts Boost: You can advertise your Facebook page or post and target specific groups of people helps to increase likes and followers.